tc39/proposal-decimal/bigdecimal-reference.md

 ### `Decimal128.prototype.toExponential([fractionDigits])`

 This methods returns a string of the `BigDecimal` in exponential representation.
 It takes an optional parameter `fractionDigits` that defines the number of digits after decimal point.
-It follows the same semantis of `Number.prototype.toExponential`.
+It follows the same semantics of `Number.prototype.toExponential`.

 ```js
 let v = 1010m;